Secure and Privacy-Preserving Consensus

 \section{Abstract}

 Consensus is fundamental for distributed systems since it underpins key functionalities of such systems ranging from distributed information fusion, decision-making, to decentralized control.
 In order to reach an agreement, existing consensus algorithms require each agent to exchange explicit state information with its neighbors.
 This leads to the disclosure of private state information, which is undesirable in cases where privacy is of concern.
-In this paper, we propose a novel approach that enables secure and privacy-preserving average consensus in a decentralized architecture in the absence of an aggregator or third-party.
-By leveraging partial homomorphic cryptography to embed secrecy in pairwise interaction dynamics, our approach can guarantee consensus to the \emph{exact} value in a \emph{deterministic} manner without disclosing a node's state to its neighbors.
-In addition to enabling resilience to passive attackers aiming to steal state information, the approach also allows easy incorporation of defending mechanisms against active attackers which try to alter the content of exchanged messages.
+In this paper, we propose a novel approach for undirected networks which can enable secure and privacy-preserving average consensus in a decentralized architecture in the absence of an aggregator or third-party.
+By leveraging partial homomorphic cryptography to embed secrecy in pairwise interaction dynamics, our approach can guarantee convergence to the consensus value (subject to a quantization error) in a \emph{deterministic} manner without disclosing a node's state to its neighbors.
+We provide a new privacy definition for dynamical systems, and give a new framework to rigorously prove that a node's privacy can be protected as long as it has at least one legitimate neighbor which follows the consensus protocol faithfully without attempts to infer other nodes' states.
+In addition to enabling resilience to passive attackers aiming to steal state information, the approach also allows easy incorporation of defending mechanisms against active attackers who try to alter the content of exchanged messages.